Easy Vegan Chili Recipe

-This vegan chili recipe is bursting with warming and hearty flavours, making it ideal for a comforting dinner on a cold night.
+This vegan chili recipe, also known as chili sin carne, is bursting with warming and hearty flavours, making it ideal for a comforting dinner on a cold night.
 The texture is rich and thick, with a great amount of spice.
-Gluten-free and even tastier eaten the next day!
+It’s also great for batch cooking and even tastier the next day!

 I’ve been making this vegan chili recipe over and over again!
 Sometimes, I shamelessly eat it for dinner 3 days in a row and it just never gets old.
 When the weather is cold and gloomy, comfort food gets me through it.

 And it’s hard to get more cosy than a rich and spicy chili!
 It’s one of the recipes that appears on my meal rotation as soon as the colder seasons roll around.
-If I’m studying, a bowl of deliciousness makes the process of writing endless essays much more fun!
+I remember when I was at uni, this was one of my favorite student-friendly meals that made the process of writing essays much more enjoyable.
+I mean, it’s always great when you have homemade comfort food to look forward to after a busy day.

-I’m sure you will love this one too if you give it a go, if you’re like me and love wholesome comfort food.
+I’m sure you will love this one too if you give it a go, if you’re like me and love wholesome, cozy meals.
 Vegetarian chilies can be a little bit tricky.
 Some turn out too watery, others lack flavour.
 Fear not, because neither mistake applies here.

 Why you will love this vegan chili recipe